all-of-us/raw-data-repository/README.md

 * `physicalMeasurementsFinalizedSite`: indicates the site where physical measurements were finalized for the participant
 * `signUpTime`: the time at which the participant initially signed up for All Of Us
 * `hpoId`: HPO marked as `primary` for this participant, if any (just the resource id, like `PITT` — not a reference like `Organization/PITT`)
+* `awardee`: An awardee a participant is paired with or "unset" if none.
+* `organization`: An organization a participant is paired with or "unset" if none.
+* `site`: A physical location a participant is paired with or "unset" if none.
 * `consentForStudyEnrollment`:  indicates whether enrollment consent has been received (`UNSET` or `SUBMITTED`)
 * `consentForStudyEnrollmentTime`: indicates the time at which enrollment consent has been received (ISO-8601 time)
 * `consentForElectronicHealthRecords`